dgodovich/personal_logseq/pages/Patch repair of deep wounds by mobilized fascia.md

 	- where do they go
 	- 10 weeks after injury is a long time for them to be extruded or something
 - Not entirely sure what matrix steering is
+	- I guess it's what's doing the first deposition or placement of new matrix in the wound bed -
 -